-This course is tutored either by Ruth ‘Rug Lady’ Travis, WoolSafe North America Director or by the UK’s own legend, Paul Pearce.
+This course is tutored around the world by Ruth ‘Rug Lady’ Travis, WoolSafe North America Director or in the UK by Paul Pearce.
 Demand will be very high and places are limited so please book your place early to avoid disappointment.
 The course is open to everyone and places are allocated on a first come, first served basis.
 WoolSafe members receive a big discount.

 The Rug Cleaning Technicians course covers natural (wool, silk, cotton, linen, coir, sisal) and synthetic (rayon, nylon, polyester, acrylic, olefin) fibers, weaving, hand-knotting and tufting; dyeing; rug types and identification; cleaning techniques ranging from minimum-moisture to total-immersion; fringe cleaning, blocking and minor repairs.
 This is the industry’s most extensive hands-on rug cleaning course, with live demonstrations of hooked, Flokati, Dhurrie, Kelim, oriental and designer rugs, and also demonstrations of actual cat urine removal and several methods of fringe cleaning.